-Total cash costs of \$812 per ounce produced during the second quarter of 2017 were 4% higher than total cash costs of \$784 during second quarter of 2016.
-During the six month period ended 30 June 2017 total cash costs were \$783 per ounce produced which was only 1% higher than total cash costs of \$776 during the second quarter of 2016.
-Total all-in sustaining costs ("AISC") of \$1,025 per ounce produced during the second quarter of 2017 were 6% lower than the \$1,090 per ounce produced during second quarter of 2016.
-During the six month period ended 30 June 2017 AISC was \$966 per ounce produced which was 3% lower than the \$998 AISC per ounce produced during the same period of the prior year.
+Total cash costs of \$752 per ounce produced during the first quarter of 2017 were 2% lower than total cash costs of \$768 during the same period of the prior year.
+Total all-in sustaining costs (AISC) of \$905 per ounce produced during the first quarter of 2017 were almost at the same level of the \$908 per ounce produced during the same period of the prior year.